pdechaine12/O365-EDU-AspNetMVC-Samples/README.md

   After linking accounts, users can use either local or Office 365 accounts to log into the sample web site and use it.

-* Geting schools, sections, teachers, and students from Office 365 Education:
+* Getting schools, sections, teachers, and students from Office 365 Education:

   * [Office 365 Schools REST API reference](https://msdn.microsoft.com/office/office365/api/school-rest-operations)